doughty247/belladonna-play/README.md

 - Public API interfaces and type definitions
 - Example cryptographic verification code
 - Integration patterns and documentation
-- Stub implementations for development/testing
+- Realistic demo implementations with simulated functionality
-- Interactive demo system for integration validation
+- Interactive demo system for integration validation and testing

 This SDK does **NOT** provide:
 - Actual DRM protection mechanisms